himalayasharma/Flappy-bird/README.md

 Checkout the documentation for pygame here: https://www.pygame.org/docs/

 ## Credits
-CodeWithHarry has an awesome tutorial for building the game from scratch.
+CodeWithHarry has an awesome tutorial for building the game.
 Check it out here: https://www.youtube.com/channel/UCeVMnSShP_Iviwkknt83cww